neilpa/vim-uniliteral/README.md

-## vim-unisplode
+## vim-uniliteral

-Vim plugin to expand Unicode escape sequences to there literal values.
+Vim command to replace Unicode escape sequences the literal equivalents

 Inspired by [this stackexchange answer](Answer)